 Directory <directory path>

 Clean up the code in the directory that is currently selected in the Project tool window.

 Clean up the code in the files selected in the Project tool window.

 Select a scope custom scope.
 You can select one of the predefined scopes from the list, or click and define a new scope in the Scopes dialog that opens.
-For instructions on how to define a scope, refer to Scopes and file colors.
+For more information about defining a scope, refer to Scopes and file colors.

 Include test sources

 Apply the code cleanup to test sources.

 Select an inspection profile.
 You can use a pre-defined profile from the list, or click Configure and create a new profile in the Other Languages dialog that opens.